Deep Teeth Cleaning

-Dr. Kraft may recommend antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) to help control the growth of bacteria that create toxins and cause periodontitis.
+Dr. Colaruotolo may recommend antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) to help control the growth of bacteria that create toxins and cause periodontitis.
 Consequently, gum surgery may be needed to restore periodontal health.

 Benefits of Treatment